What is Adaptive Technology?

 - Adaptive Technology for Math

-To learn more about our most recommended adaptive technology software and apps, you can attend one of our Adaptive Technology workshops.
-We are currently offering the Adaptive Technology for Reading & Writing Workshop and the Adaptive Technology for Note Taking & Organization Workshop.
+To learn more about our most recommended adaptive technology software and apps, you can attend one of our adaptive technology workshops.
 If you are interested, please visit our DRC Workshop web page for more information and our workshop schedule.

-If you would like a one-on-one appointment to learn more, call the DRC Front Desk at 503-725-4150 or send an email to email@example.com to set up a time to chat with someone about the Adaptive Technology that might work for you.
-You can also stop by our DRC Virtual Front Desk from 1:00 to 2:00 on Monday through Friday for a drop-in meeting with our Adaptive Technology Specialist.
+If you would like a one-on-one appointment to learn more, call the DRC Front Desk at 503-725-4150 or send an email to email@example.com to set up a time to chat with someone about the adaptive technology that might be right for you.

 Where can I find Adaptive Technology on campus?